civol/HDLRuby/README.md

 ### Declaring an empty system

 A system is declared using the keyword `system`.
-It must be given a Ruby symbol for its name and a block that describe its content.
+It must be given a Ruby symbol for its name and a block that describes its content.
 For instance, the following code describes an empty system named `box`:

 ```ruby
 system(:box) {}